DanRohde/blender-stuff/WFC 3D Generator/README.md

 ## Upcoming Features
 * 3D Viewport constraint visualizer
 * some tutorials and documentation (thx, David-rD, for your feedback)
 * ???
 I need more feedback with ideas.
-You can give me feedback here or via [GitHub](https://github.com/DanRohde/blender-stuff/discussions) ???
+You can give me feedback on Blender.org or [GitHub](https://github.com/DanRohde/blender-stuff/discussions) ???